HaugrNet/eds/README.md

 ## Build, Install and Run

-The final version 1.1 of CWS can be downloaded from [JavaDog](https://javadog.io/), version 1.2 was planned to be a minor feature release, but more and more features were requested, which combined with the current Pandemic, have meant that the release have been postponed until December 2020.
-The aim is to constantly have a stable and usable system, so if needed - please download the sources and build CWS yourself.
-The build requires Java JDK 8 (patch level 161 or greater), and [Maven](https://maven.apache.org/).
+The final version 1.2 of CWS can be downloaded from [JavaDog](https://javadog.io/), version 2.0 is planned to be a major technical release, focusing on upgrading both the required Java version & Jakarta EE version.
+The build requires Java JDK 11, and [Maven](https://maven.apache.org/).

 In the accessories/release folder, there is a number of files, which is used to